Masterlovsky/NMRVS/README.md

 # Create delay of Simulation nodes, you can tap in:
 s <Node_ID> <Node_level> <delay_l1> <delay_l2> <delay_l3>

+# Create p2p delay of Simulation nodes, you can tap in:
+s s <ID1-ID2> <delay>

-# letter 's' can be replaced by 'S' or "simulation", Node_ID can be replaced by just ID(number)
+# The first letter 's' can be replaced by 'S' or "simulation", Node_ID can be replaced by just ID(number)
 # delay_l1~delay_l3 is the common delay of level1~3 nodes, these three parameter can be omitted, default is [100,50,10].
 ```